ceosorio/metro-shortest-path/README.md

 This script receives 3 positional arguments and 1 optional argument:
 ### Positional Arguments

 - Map path: path to a JSON that describes stations and connections in the map.
-(More details on [map section ])
+(More details on [Map Section](#map-design))
 - Start: Starting station to use.
 - End: Ending station to use.
 ### Optional Arguments